mobiplus-opensource/mobiplus-version-blocker-flutter/README.md

 Version Blocker intends to solve the following problems:

 - To suggest users to update old versions to new ones available.
+- For the developer, offering a simple and faster way of implement and personalize the message of version blocked

 ## Motivation